v587su/DrinkKong/README.md

 # DrinkKong
-A chrome Extension to warn you drink water.
+A chrome Extension to remind users to drink water.